huggingface/blog/tf-serving.md

 ### Step 2

-Create a Docker container containing the saved model and run it.
-First, pull the TensorFlow serving Docker image for CPU (for GPU replace serving by serving:latest-gpu):
+Create a Docker container with the saved model and run it.
+First, pull the TensorFlow Serving Docker image for CPU (for GPU replace serving by serving:latest-gpu):
 ```
 docker pull tensorflow/serving
 ```